 Full information on 1098-T requirements and uses are found on the 1098-T Help form.

 Are there taxes/tax benefits for International students enrolled at WTAMU?

-All non-resident students, (citizens of other countries) are issued at 1042-S for the calendar year of January 1 through December 31 for all tuition and fees billed, (housing and meal plans are not taxable/tax deductible) and taxed scholarship amounts.
+All non-resident students, (citizens of other countries), are issued at 1042-S for the calendar year of January 1 through December 31 for all tuition and fees billed, (housing and meal plans are not taxable/tax deductible) and taxed scholarship amounts, (amounts that exceed the amount billed for required tuition and fees).
 1042-S's are only available to the students electronically and are accessed by logging into their GLACIER account.
 The student must set up their GLACIER account within the first few weeks of being on campus.
 Non-resident students can file their US tax returns using GLACIER TAX PREP, which is provided in the International Student Office.

 International students of countries with tax treaty benefits may file for exemption using a W-8 BEN in our office only after they have been assigned a social security number.
 These students will still receive a 1042-S and must file a tax return to complete treaty benefits.